RKrahl/pytest-dependency/doc/src/usage.rst

 ------------

 Tests are referenced by their name in the `depends` argument.
-The default for this name is the internal name used in pytest, that is the name of the test function, extended by the parameters if applicable.
+The default for this name is the node ID defined by pytest, that is the name of the test function, extended by the parameters if applicable.
-As these names may become complicated, they can be overridden by an explicit `name` argument to the marker.
-The following example works exactly as the last one, only the test names are explicitely set:
+As these node IDs may become complicated, the name can be overridden by an explicit `name` argument to the marker.
+The following example works exactly as the last one, only the test names are explicitely
+set:

 .. literalinclude:: ../examples/named.py